vasuskimo/politicssucks/README.md

 4) Offices: Luckily, most good silicon valley startups don’t have offices, even for their CEOs.
 CEOs use conference rooms for having confidential conversations with customers.
 Otherwise, with the capacity problem, it would be a nightmare to kick people out of offices, to create conference rooms.

 5) Conference Rooms: Most startups would use Outlook to schedule conference rooms.
 Otherwise, it would be impossible to deal with conflicts.
-Even with reservation systems, some members use conference rooms as their offices, virtually using the whole day, having charts and other things on the wall, to exert more dominance.
+Even with reservation systems, some members use conference rooms as their offices, virtually using the whole day, having charts and other visual things on the wall, to display dominance.

-6) Dinner: A lot of startups provide dinner, for employees who stay beyond 6 pm.
+6) Dinner: Several startups provide dinner, for employees who stay beyond 6 pm.
 There is no predictable pattern.
 Therefore, on some days a lot of food goes wasted.
 So, if the admin. orders less food, as a reaction, employees would start complaining.

 7) Stationery: It seems some employees take their stationery to be given to their school-going kids.
 So, as a result, in some cases, the office supplies would be locked and the admin. holds the key.